epfl-cs358/2025fa-SLAMaleykoum/README.md

 ---

 ## Set it up
-We recommend you create a python venv for the project (e.g. `python3 -m venv slamaleykoum_venv`).
+We recommend you create a python [virtual environment](https://docs.python.org/3/library/venv.html) (venv) for the project (e.g. `python3 -m venv slamaleykoum_venv`).
-Activate the venv (`source venv/bin/activate`) and install the requirements from our "requirements.txt" file: `pip install -r requirements.txt`
+Activate the venv (`source slamaleykoum_venv/bin/activate`) and install the requirements from our "requirements.txt" file: `pip install -r requirements.txt`
 *You could alternatively manually install every requirement (which you might already have).*

 ## Project Overview